ooawagaeri/tp/docs/DeveloperGuide.md

 :bulb: **Tip 1:** The `.puml` files used to create diagrams in this document can be found in the [diagrams](https://github.com/se-edu/addressbook-level3/tree/master/docs/diagrams/) folder.
 Refer to the [_PlantUML Tutorial_ at se-edu/guides](https://se-education.org/guides/tutorials/plantUml.html) to learn how to create and edit diagrams.

-:bulb: **Tip 2:** Each of the following sequence and activity diagram can be enlarged by CLICKING on the respective images!
+:bulb: **Tip 2:** Each of the following class, sequence and activity diagram can be enlarged by CLICKING on the respective images!

 </div>